anofool/scripts/README.md

-# centos-scripts
+# Scripts
-A bunch of usefull Centos scripts
+A bunch of usefull install scripts